nautobot/nautobot-app-secrets-providers/README.md

 - **`Keeper by UID`**

-    This provider uses the `UID` to specifiy the secret that is retrieved.
+    This provider uses the `UID` to specify the secret that is retrieved.
 The `UID` is displayed in the `Record Info`.

     - Example: